- 10+ Guests Price as advertised

 Breakfast | Lunch

 Loch Ness is so much more than the story of a monster, and we’ll see it all on this epic day.
 Our day starts with a short transfer to the village of Drumnadrochit, best known for being home to 13th Century Castle Urquhart, a ruin lying on the banks of Loch Ness.
 Your bikes will be waiting for you when you're done to continue a classic loop int he hills above Loch Ness.
 You can expect to see some of Scotland's most spellbinding scenery along the way, including the majestic mountains of Glen Affric and the forested beauty of Aigas Gorge.
-Our final descent takes us from the hills back down to the shores of the Loch.
+Our final descent takes us from the hills back down to the shores of Loch.
 For a post-ride cool-down, take a brief tour to learn more about the fascinating Castle Urquhart ruins and their turbulent past.
-From here we'll enjoy a thrilling motor boat (or Zodiac, as it's known locally) transfer to Fort Augustus.
-Relax back at the hotel and prepare your stories for sharing over drinks and dinner with your new friends that evening.
+From here, we'll enjoy a thrilling speedboat (or Zodiac, as it's known locally) transfer to Fort Augustus.
+Relax back at the hotel and prepare your stories for sharing over drinks and dinner with your friends that evening.